drmason789/qdomyos-zwift/docs/50_writing_tests.md

 ```

 Here the device could be activated due to a name match and various combinations of settings.
-For this, the configureSettingsWith function that takes a lambda function which consumes a vector of DeviceDiscoveryInfo objects which is populated with configurations that lead to the specified result (enable = detected, !enable=not detected).
+For this, the configureSettingsWith(...) function that takes a lambda function which consumes a vector of DeviceDiscoveryInfo objects which is populated with configurations that lead to the specified result (enable = detected, !enable=not detected).

 ```
 // Pafers Treadmill